UPDATE: ASCVD risk factor critique

 -- non-sugar sweeteners: increased risk of cardiovasc mortality and nonfatal events, stroke, all-cause mortality, and hypertension: http://gmodestmedblogs.blogspot.com/2023/06/health-effects-of-non-sugar-sweeteners.html .

--- ultra-processed foods: increased cardiovasc events, likely associated with less consumption of healthy foods, but also effects on satiety, glycemic response, gut microbiome, lipid changes, obesity, inflammation, oxidative stress, insulin resistance, hypertension…. (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8483964/ )
+-- ultra-processed foods: increased cardiovasc events, likely associated with less consumption of healthy foods, but also have adverse effects on satiety, glycemic response, gut microbiome, lipid changes, obesity, inflammation, oxidative stress, insulin resistance, hypertension…. (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8483964/ )

--- red meats: change the gut microbiome to produce TMAO (trimethylamine-N-oxide), which is a profound atherogen (see http://gmodestmedblogs.blogspot.com/2014/10/heart-failure-microbiome.html and http://gmodestmedblogs.blogspot.com/2013/04/red-meat-and-heart-dz.html
+-- red meats: these change the gut microbiome to produce TMAO (trimethylamine-N-oxide), which is a profound atherogen (see http://gmodestmedblogs.blogspot.com/2014/10/heart-failure-microbiome.html and http://gmodestmedblogs.blogspot.com/2013/04/red-meat-and-heart-dz.html

 -- but, there are profoundly cardiovascularly-helpful diets:

--- the most studied one is the Mediterranean diet, which even when compared to a low fat diet, is associated with major decreases in cardiovascular outcomes http://gmodestmedblogs.blogspot.com/2018/06/mediterranean-diet-with-olive-oil-or.html .
+-- the most studied one is the Mediterranean diet, which even when compared to a low fat diet, is associated with major decreases in adverse cardiovascular outcomes http://gmodestmedblogs.blogspot.com/2018/06/mediterranean-diet-with-olive-oil-or.html .
 There is also quite impressive evidence that a low glycemic index diet is also cardioprotective http://gmodestmedblogs.blogspot.com/2023/02/diet-and-cardiovasc-or-diabetes-outcomes.html , and this diet is best for improving the HDL/LDL ratio

 -- so, diet should be included in the ASCVD risk calculator, both as potentially a high level bad thing (ultra-processed foods, red meat, non-sugar sweeteners…) and as a potentially strong factor in lowering risk (Mediterranean diet, etc)